Jodie Harrison Basketball League 4th-8th Grade Player Evaluations

 Equipment

-All players will receive an a jersey.
-Mouth guards are required and rubber molded cleats are recommended.
+All players will receive an NFL team jersey.
+New this season the Flag Football League will be providing participants with TCH shorts!
+Mouth guards are required, and rubber molded cleats are recommended.
 Flags will be supplied by the league for both games and practices.
 No metal spikes are allowed.

 Resources